 The July 2026 PCAC meeting and what it actually decides

 The Pharmacy Compounding Advisory Committee meets July 23 and 24, 2026 (Federal Register 91 FR 20465, Docket FDA-2025-N-6895).
-Seven peptides are on the agenda, including BPC-157.
+Seven peptides are on the agenda, including BPC-157 and TB-500, which is on the same PCAC review docket.
 Five more peptides will be reviewed at a meeting scheduled before February 2027.
-The public comment period closes on the first day of the meeting, so the docket is still open as of this writing.
+On the comment window: July 9, 2026 is the cutoff for comments to be provided to the committee before the meeting, and the docket itself stays open for FDA consideration until July 22, 2026.
+So public input is still open as of this writing.

 What the committee actually does: hears briefing materials from FDA staff, receives public comment, reviews the available scientific literature, and votes on a recommendation.
 The vote is non-binding.
 The FDA then decides whether to accept, modify, or reject the recommendation when it publishes the next version of the 503A bulks list.
 A favorable PCAC vote on BPC-157 does not make BPC-157 an approved drug.
 It opens a path for a state-licensed compounding pharmacy to prepare it for a specific patient with a specific prescription.
 That is meaningful for clinics, but it does not change the research or consumer-side gray market overnight.